tessmonical/ao3-bookmark-getter/readme.md

 # AO3 Bookmark Getter

-This python script is able to provide you with a list of links to every bookmark you have on [Archive Of Our Own](https://archiveofourown.org), as well as the title of the work and the fandom if desired.
+This python script is able to provide you with a list of links to every bookmark you have on [Archive Of Our Own](https://archiveofourown.org), as well as the title of the work, word count, and the fandom if desired.
 The script is continuously updated - [shoot me a DM on twitter](https://twitter.com/syrtis_) if you have a question or feature request.

 ## That's great, but what is this useful for?